What are your chances of acceptance?

 4) Which courses are most relevant

-If you’re deciding between or among different AP courses, consider which ones are more relevant to your prospective major.
+If you’re deciding between different AP courses, consider which ones are more relevant to your prospective major.
 Let’s say you’d like to be on the pre-med track, which might mean a major in biology.
 You’ll want to take plenty of science and math APs, like Biology, Chemistry, Calculus, and Statistics.
 However, English and history-related APs aren’t as relevant to your major, so those aren’t as critical for your transcript.
-On the other hand, if you are thinking about pursuing an English major in college, taking APs like English Literature & Composition and Art History would be relevant.

 5) Your schedule

-What If Your School Doesn’t Offer APs?
+What If My School Doesn’t Offer APs?

 How Do AP Classes Impact Your College Chances?